Prelf1992/distributed-ml-training-system/README.md

 * Commit 357: Style: Add tests for README to resolve issue. at 2025-11-07 16:57:10
 * Commit 358: Fix: Configure CI for workflow to resolve issue. at 2025-11-10 13:31:04
 * Commit 359: Perf: Optimize performance of UI to align with standards. at 2025-11-10 15:25:28
+* Commit 360: Style: Optimize performance of dependencies for faster execution. at 2025-11-11 15:51:19